akeller/chatbot-dashbot-workshop/README.md

     * [Sign up](https://console.ng.bluemix.net/registration/?target=/catalog/%3fcategory=watson) in Bluemix, or use an existing account.
 Your account must have available space for at least 1 app and 1 service.
 * Make sure that you have the following prerequisites installed:
     * The [Node.js](https://nodejs.org/#download) runtime, including the [npm][npm_link] package manager
-    * The [Cloud Foundry][cloud_foundry] command-line client

-      Note: Ensure that you Cloud Foundry version is up to date

 ## Installing locally